octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/security.md

 2. `MIRAGE_DAEMON_URL` overrides the URL the *client* uses, but the *daemon* binds wherever its uvicorn invocation tells it to.
-Anyone running `uvicorn mirage.cli.server_factory:app --host 0.0.0.0`, port-forwarding the loopback port, or running mirage inside a container exposed to a network — gets full unauth.
+Anyone running `uvicorn mirage.cli.server_factory:app --host 0.0.0.0`, port-forwarding the loopback port, or running Mirage inside a container exposed to a network — gets full unauth.

 **Fix.** Read `MIRAGE_AUTH_TOKEN` in `server_factory.py`, install a